huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 for DoQ is to avoid confusion between DoQ and the use of DNS over UDP
 {{!RFC1035}}.

+In the stub to recursive scenario, the use of port 443 as a mutually agreed alternative port can be operationally beneficial, since port 443 is less likely to be blocked than other ports.

 ## Stream Mapping and Usage

 The mapping of DNS traffic over QUIC streams takes advantage of the QUIC stream